Anousheh Khalili

-Anousheh Khalili (born 1983) is an Iranian-American singer-songwriter.
-She is known for providing vocals and also appearing in the videos for Deep Dish's "Flashdance" and "Say Hello", the latter of which was nominated for a Grammy in 2006 in the Best Dance Recording category, and Sharam's "Fun".
+Anousheh Khalili (born 1983) is an American singer-songwriter.
+She is known for providing vocals and also appearing in the videos for Deep Dish's "Flashdance" and "Say Hello", the latter of which was nominated for a Grammy Award in 2006 in the Best Dance Recording category, and Sharam's "Fun".

 She recorded her debut album on the indie label Triple Stamp Records.
 Her piano and vocal skills have been compared to the likes of Fiona Apple and Neko Case.